-- The Tribunal may grant a forensic patient who is subject to a restriction order leave of absence in Tasmania (leave), unless the restriction order expressly provides to the contrary. - (2) The leave may be granted for clinical or personal reasons. - (3) Leave for clinical reasons may be granted only on the application of the CFP. - (4) Leave for personal reasons may be granted only on the application of - (a) the patient; or - (b) the CFP; or - (c) by leave of the Tribunal, a person who, in the opinion of the CFP, has a genuine interest in the person's welfare.
+- (1) The Tribunal may grant a forensic patient who is subject to a restriction order leave of absence in Tasmania (leave), unless the restriction order expressly provides to the contrary. - (2) The leave may be granted for clinical or personal reasons. - (3) Leave for clinical reasons may be granted only on the application of the Chief Psychiatrist. - (4) Leave for personal reasons may be granted only on the application of - (a) the patient; or

-Act No. 2 of 2013 s.
-78 Part 4 - Admission and Custody of Forensic P atients (5) The patient may ask any SMHU for help in making the request as staff member is to - (a) render that help to the bes ability; or t of his or her (b) arrange for another SMHU to render that help.
-J staff member (6) The application is to be in accessed section 195. cordance with (7) Once the application has bee following provisions apply: n made, the (a) the Tribunal is to notify (Corrections) of the application • (b) the Secretary (Corrections the Eligible Persons determine whether there a persons in relation to the pa Register to re any eligible (c) if there are such eligible Secretary (Corrections) i reasonable attempt to notif of the application and of make written submissions within 10 days after the eli s to make a y each of them their right to in respect of it notified;
+- (b) the Chief Psychiatrist; or - (c) by leave of the Tribunal, a person who, in the opinion of the Chief Psychiatrist, has a genuine interest in the person's welfare. - (5) The patient may ask any SMHU staff member for help in making the request and the SMHU staff member is to - (a) render that help to the best of his or her ability; or - (b) arrange for another SMHU staff member to render that help. - (6) The application is to be in accordance with section 195. - (7) Once the application has been made, the following provisions apply: - (a) the Tribunal is to notify the Secretary (Corrections) of the application; - (b) the Secretary (Corrections) is to check the Eligible Persons Register to determine whether there are any eligible persons in relation to the patient; - (c) if there are such eligible persons, the Secretary (Corrections) is to make a reasonable attempt to notify each of them of the application and of their right to make written submissions in respect of it